gmegh/fitsimagevoy/README.md

 **FitsImageVOY** is a Visual Studio Code extension designed for astronomers, astrophysicists, and enthusiasts interested in visualizing FITS (Flexible Image Transport System) files directly within the Visual Studio Code environment.
 This extension provides a lightweight yet powerful solution, serving as a scaled-down version of SAOImageDS9.

-Tired of loading FITS files in DS9 or jupyter notebooks?
-FitsImageVOY is the solution for you!
+**Tired of loading FITS files in DS9 or jupyter notebooks 😓💤?** FitsImageVOY is the solution for you!
 FitsImageVOY provides a seamless and integrated environment for your astronomical data analysis.

 ![FitsImageVOY in Action](assets/screenshot.png)